CoderDojoTC/python-minecraft/docs/glossary.rst

 .. glossary::

+   code group
+      Code groups are topics in the Twin Cities' CoderDojo.
+When students sign up to addend, they indicate interest in three different code groups.
+They get assigned to a specific code group once the number of mentors is known.
+This usually happens a couple of days before the event.

    command line
       The command line is the place where you type commands and your computer executes them.
 On Windows, you need to launch the